Coarse fishing in Wales

 You can also try a fishing holiday - Nine Oaks Fisheries in Llanarth offers on-site self-catering accommodation, novice lakes and family fishing lessons galore.
 Or Lake House Holidays on Anglesey has self-catering cottages with two on-site course fishing lakes.

-So legendary is our pike fishing that a 46lb 30z brute landed at Llandegfedd reservoir in 1992 has never been bettered in the United Kingdom.
+So legendary is our pike fishing that a 46lb 30z brute landed at Llandegfedd Lake in 1992 has never been bettered in the United Kingdom.
 For gentler casting join fishing celebrities like Matt Hayes and Martin Bowler on the Wye, the nation’s favourite river.
 Barbel, river pike, chub and grayling are fished using a passport scheme on a catch-and-release basis.
 The memories are yours to keep.

 Game fishing in Wales

 Catching a fish is the easy bit.
 The problem of game fishing in Wales is where to go: intimate brook, bucolic river or mountain lake?

 The celebrated River Usk trickles from the Black Mountains above Sennybridge, running through ancient forests and over red bedrock to the wide, fast flowing freestone runs from Brecon downstream.
 During March to September it’s the loveliest game river in Wales; as beautiful as it is bountiful, with truly wild Welsh brown trout the main prize.